missionpinball/mpf-docs/docs/config/images.md

 having to update your display code.)
 That said, we expect that 99% of people won't use this `file:` setting, which is fine.

+### mag_filter:

+!!! info ""

+    New in MPF 0.57.5, requires MPF-MC 0.57.2

+Single value, type: `string` (linear or nearest).
+Default: `linear'

+Sets the magnification (enlarging) scaling method for the image.
+By default linear scaling with smooth appearance. nearest results in pixelated appearance.

+### min_filter:

+!!! info ""

+    New in MPF 0.57.5, requires MPF-MC 0.57.2

+Single value, type: `string` (linear or nearest).
+Default: `linear'

+Sets the minimizing (shrinking) scaling method for the image.
+By default linear scaling with smooth appearance. nearest results in pixelated appearance.

 ### frame_skips:

 List of one (or more) values, each is a type: